Kinovarobotics/Kinova-Kortex3-Link6/json_program_samples/002 - Matrices/ReadMe.md

 downloaded from the Kinova website, by clicking on the Resources menu \> Plugins.
 Refer to the Link 6 User Guide or to the Robotiq Plugin documentation for more detail.
-Download the file to a computer or an USB stick, log in on KINOVA KORTEX 3™ Web App, click on the Menu \> Systems \> Plugins
+Download the file to a computer or an USB stick, log in on KINOVA KORTEX™ 3 Web App, click on the Menu \> Systems \> Plugins
 \ click on the blue Add (+) Icon \> Select file \> Select the file downloaded from the Kinova website \> Install.
 Once the file has been installed, click on Robotiq Gripper Plugin and set Activate Plugin to